-Making a difference through claims17th May 2014
+Making a difference through claims

 Despite the improving economic climate, it still appears to be the case that, for most insurance buyers, the price of a policy remains the largest single determining factor when choosing an insurer.
 However, if there is little difference in price then how do insurers distinguish themselves from the competition?
 Should we even try when the market is so fixated on pricing?
 We think yes.
 We believe passionately that how a client and its claims are handled is fundamental in giving the London Market its competitive edge.